almushel/wc2/README.md

 # wc2

-Recreating the Unix `wc` utility.
+Recreating the Unix `wc` utility from scratch in C.

 ## Limitations

-- No multi-byte character support (TO-DO)
+- Some discrepancies in output formatting (column width and alignment)
 - No `--help` or `--version`